AdobeDocs/campaign-learn.en/help/strategy/campaign-maximize-email-best-practices.md

 ## Spam filtering

 Before diving into strategy, it's important to be aware of the most common spam filter issues that could affect your campaign results.
-If you continue sending emails to inactive subscribers that are not opening your emails, for over a year, here are some things you may be running into:
+If you continue sending emails to inactive subscribers that are not opening your emails for over a year, here are some things you may be running into:

 * Blocklists and allowlists
 * Content filters